edomango05/RobloxWS/README.md

 ## About

 the purpose of this package is to provide a simple handler for communications between Roblox, your webserver and your [MongoDB](https://www.mongodb.com/docs/) database.
 This project is still an alpha version of the full idea behind this initiative.
 In the future will be added a pool for income request from backend to Roblox server and a discord bot concept with several features.
+Check [Milestones](https://github.com/pollovolante/RobloxWS/milestones) !

 ## Why should I use it